syiman/GROUP_8_MEETING_SCHEDULER/meeting-minutes.md

 * Confirmed all members have selected the correct team on Canvas
 * Confirmed all members have joind the github project repository
-    - Need to invite Professor Acharya to the repository
+    - ~~Need to invite Professor Acharya to the repository~~
         - Invitation sent (08/29)
+        - Professor Acharya joined the repository (08/30)
 * Fixed topic: Meeting scheduler
 * Discussed the overall concept of the application
     - Necessary components: Input file (XML, JSON), parser, processor, GUI